letung3105/csproject-2020-siem/docs/sprint01/review.md

 + Horizontal: Number of host addresses that were accessed per port.

 + Block: Number of host addresses whose many ports were accessed.

----

-# Plans for next week

-+ Work on non-function requirements.
-+ Tackle task 4.
-    + Fix existing modules (if needed) for integration.
-    + Starts prioritizing the alerts.
-+ Might start working on task 3, when we come up with some interesting ideas.